-Mwana Africa limits the impact of its operations on the environment through responsible waste disposal and prevention of pollution, and optimizing the use of resources such as water, fuel and electricity.
-Proactive measures are taken to conserve local biodiversity, and to re-establish habitats disrupted by vehicle movement, waste rock dumps and tailings dams.
+Mwana Africa limits the impact of its operations on the environment through responsible waste disposal and prevention of pollution, and through optimising the use of resources such as water, fuel and electricity.
+We take proactive measures to conserve local biodiversity, and to re-establish habitats disrupted by vehicle movement, waste rock dumps and tailings dams.

 Mwana Africa recognises its obligation to rehabilitate the sites where it has operated.
-Financial provisions are in place for costs associated with the closure of the company’s operations in Zimbabwe and South Africa, as prescribed by local laws.
+In addition, financial provisions are in place for costs associated with the closure of the company’s operations in Zimbabwe and South Africa, as prescribed by local laws.